stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 ### Restore PVC from VolumeSnapshot

-This section will show you how to restore the PVCs from the snapshots we have taken in earlier section.
+This section will show you how to restore PVCs from the snapshots we have taken in earlier section.

-#### Create RestoreSession
+#### Create RestoreSession:

-At first, we have to create a `RestoreSession` crd to restore the PVCs from respective snapshot.
+At first, we have to create a `RestoreSession` crd to restore PVCs from respective the snapshots.

 Below is the YAML of the `RestoreSesion` crd that we are going to create,

 ```yaml